kanidm/kanidm/book/src/frequently_asked_questions.md

 connection, because it appears insecure.
 This prevents credential disclosure since the authentication session was not able to be established due to the lost session-id cookie.

-Simply put, we are trying to use settings like secure cookies to add constraints to the server so that you _must_ perform and adhere to best practices - such as having TLS present on your communication channels.
+Simply put, we are using settings like secure cookies to add constraints to the server so that you _must_ perform and adhere to best practices - such as having TLS present on your communication channels.